UofA-EEE-LAUS/3WD-omni-direction-rover-stepper/Physical Platform/README.md

 * If your're not familiar with MATLAB UDP interface, you can check this [Page](https://www.mathworks.com/help/instrument/udp.html)

 ## GUI
-We also developed a MATLAB GUI for the purpose of easilt testing commands.
+We also developed a MATLAB GUI for the purpose of easy command testing.
 You can find it under this [Folder](https://github.com/UofA-EEE-LAUS/3WD-omni-direction-rover-stepper/tree/master/Physical%20Platform/Rover_GUI)